 Take the cast iron skillet out of then oven, and pour the hot oil into the batter and stir until well combined.
 Add the Hatch green chiles to the batter and gently stir until evenly distributed.

 If you don't have access to fresh green chiles for roasting, or have roasted ones already, use 1 cup of chopped green chiles.
-You may also substitute a 4-ounce can chopped green chiles, drained.
+You may also substitute a 4-ounce can chopped green chiles with its juices.